BryanCloudDev/ProfileCardComponent/README.md

 ### What I learned

-I learned on how to colocate 3 backgrounds, including 2 images and one color background in one container at the time, I was surprising for me since I knew I could use one at the time only per container.
+I learned on how to colocate 3 backgrounds, including 2 images and one color background in one container at the time, it was surprising for me since I knew I could use one at the time only per container.

 ```css
 .main {